Constitution

 A. Record the minutes of all official meetings of the Society and its Board.
 This may be delegated to the Executive Director.

 B. Review and approve the Executive Director’s and staff’s methods and system of receiving, disbursing and recording all Society funds.
 The Executive Director shall write the checks and the Secretary-Treasurer shall sign the checks.
-He shall personally certify the accuracy of all bills on which money is to be paid.
+The Secretary-Treasurer shall personally certify the accuracy of all bills on which money is to be paid.
 All money drawn from treasury will be approved by President and Secretary/Treasurer.

-D. Perform other secretarial and treasury duties as may be assigned by the President.
+C. Perform other secretarial and treasury duties as may be assigned by the President.

-PARAGRAPH 5 The NSPS Director shall represent the Society at meetings of NSPS, and as directed by the Board of Directors.
+PARAGRAPH 5 The NSPS Director shall represent the Society at meetings of NSPS, as directed by the Board of Directors.
 If this position is vacated, the Board of Directors will appoint someone to complete the unexpired term.

 CHAPTER V - COMMITTEES